TCLamnidis/BareBonesBash/README.md

 Now we've had a look inside and checked that the file is a pretty normal FASTQ file, lets start asking more informative bioinformatic questions about it.
-A pretty standard question would be, **how many reads are in this FASTQ file?** We should all know now that each read record in a FASTQ file has four components, and takes up 4 lines.
+A pretty standard question would be, **how many reads are in this FASTQ file?** We know now that each read record in a FASTQ file has four components, and takes up 4 lines.
 So if we count the number of lines in a file, then divide by four, we can work out how many reads are in our file.

 <p align="center"><img src="https://media.giphy.com/media/l41YtZOb9EUABnuqA/giphy.gif" width="20%"></p>

 For this we can use 'wc', which stands for "**w**ord **c**ount".
 However, we don't want to count words, we want to count the number of lines.
-We can therefore use the flag `-l` to do this.
+We can therefore use the flag `-l` to do this (try using what we learnt above how to find lists of these flags!).
 But remember we first have to decompress the lines we are reading from the file with `zcat`.

 ```bash
 zcat ERR2020601.fastq.gz | wc -l
 ```

 This should give us 18880, which divided by four (since there are four lines per read), is 4720 reads.

 Finally, maybe we want to know what the name of each read is.
 When we used less above, we saw each read header began with "@".
 Maybe we can use this